-Cornwall may have the highest heat flows in the UK, but it’s by no means the only place with potential for geothermal energy.
-Geothermal energy could provide up to a fifth of the UK’s current demand for electricity plus a vast amount of heating.
-And that’s without considering Scotland’s geothermal potential, which needs further investigation.
+And while Cornwall may have the highest heat flows in the UK, it’s by no means the only place with potential for geothermal electricity.
+In principle, geothermal energy could provide up to a fifth of the UK’s current electricity demand – and that’s without considering Scotland’s geothermal potential, which needs further investigation.